LizLicense/HAR-CNN-LSTM-ATT-pyTorch/README.md

 2. self-supervised learning: https://github.com/emadeldeen24/TS-TCC.git; https://github.com/emadeldeen24/eval_ssl_ssc.git

-## Usage
-Go to `HAR-CNN-LSTM` folder, config the folder of your data in `config.py`, and then run `main_pytorch.py`.

-## Network structure
-What is the most influential deep structure?
-CNN/RNN it is.
-So we'll use **CNN-LSTM** in our demo.

-## CNN-lstm structure
-Convolution + pooling + convolution + pooling + lstm + dense + output

-That is: 2 convolutions, 2 poolings, 1 lstm, and 1 fully connected layers.

 ## About the inputs
 Regarding UCI dataset, it contains 9 channels of the inputs: (acc_body, acc_total and acc_gyro) on x-y-z.
 So the input channel is 9.